Safety Tips for Handling Petroleum Products

-Straight from ExxonMobil, words of wisdom regarding how to keep your employees safe while handling lubricants in industrial applications.
+Straight from ExxonMobil, words of wisdom regarding how to keep your employees safe while handling industrial lubricants in industrial applications.

 Workplace accidents and safety incidents can be prevented.
 Post-accident investigations reveal that many of these mishaps could have been avoided if personnel were more fully aware of workplace hazards and applicable critical safety guidelines.
 Understanding basic safety precautions when working with lubricants is important for any employee working in an industrial plant, and especially gear-manufacturing operations.
-Below are a series of guidelines that can help lubrication specialists recognize the potential hazards associated with handling, storing, and using petroleum products.
+Below are a series of guidelines that can help lubrication specialists recognize the potential hazards associated with storing, using, and handling petroleum products.

 High-Pressure Injection Hazards

 High-pressure injection injuries, also known as grease gun injuries, are caused by the accidental injection of a foreign material–such as grease, oil, or solvent under pressure–through the skin and into the underlying tissue.
 This is analogous to medical techniques used to administer immunization shots without a needle.
 A grease gun injury can cause serious delayed soft tissue damage and should be treated as a surgical emergency.
 Any person sustaining an injury of this sort should seek immediate medical attention, regardless of the appearance of the wound or its size.
 Accidents involving injection injuries can occur when using any type of pressurized equipment.
 Two common cases in which petroleum products may be involved are accidents with pressurized grease guns or with hydraulic systems.